LEAP: Local ECT-Based Learnable Positional Encodings for Graphs: Methods

 Since LEAP aims to capture structural information, it should be invariant to scaling and rotations of neighborhood features.
 Step~2 above addresses normalization, but to minimize the effect of rotations, the projection in Step~4 should be \emph{permutation invariant} with respect to the ECCs.
 However, this requirement is often ignored in practice~\citep{dect}.
 In the remainder of this section, we present five projection strategies for LEAP, some of which explicitly enforce this invariance.

 \begin{description}[leftmargin = 1em, itemsep = 0.5em, parsep = 0pt]

 \item[Linear projection:] We ``flatten'' the \lect of each node into a vector $\vv \in \mathbb{R}^{D}$ with $D = |\Theta|\cdot |\mathbb{T}|$, following \citet{amezquita2022measuring}.
 We then apply a linear projection by multiplying $\vv$ with a learnable matrix $\mW \in \mathbb{R}^{k \times D}$.
-This projection is \emph{not} permutation invariant with respect to the ECC, and the number of learnable parameters with respect to$|\Theta|$ and $|\mathbb{T}|$ is $\mathcal{O}(|\Theta|\cdot |\mathbb{T}|)$.
+This projection is \emph{not} permutation invariant with respect to the ECC, and the number of learnable parameters with respect to $|\Theta|$ and $|\mathbb{T}|$ is $\mathcal{O}(|\Theta|\cdot |\mathbb{T}|)$.

 \item[One-dimensional convolutions:] We treat the \lect {} of each node as a multichannel time series, where thresholds act as time steps and each ECC defines a channel.
 Several 1D convolutions are concatenated, and the resulting channels are averaged to produce a vector that is used as an input to an MLP.
-This projection is \emph{not} permutation invariant with respect to the order of the directions, and the number of learnable parameters with respect to $|\Theta|$ and $|R|$ is $\mathcal{O}(|\Theta|+|\mathbb{T}|)$.

-\item[DeepSets:] We treat the \lect of a node as a set of $|\mathbb{T}|$-dimensional vectors, corresponding to the ECCs along different directions in $\Theta$, processing this set using an architecture inspired by DeepSets~\citep{deepsets}: Given the set of vectors corresponding to the ECCs we have $\text{PE}= \text{MLP}_2( \sum_{\theta \in |\Theta|}\text{MLP}_1(\text{ECC}_\theta))$.
-This rojection strategy is permutation invariant wrt.\ the directions of the ECT, and its number of learnable parameters is independent of $|\Theta|$.
+This projection is \emph{not} permutation invariant with respect to the order of the directions, and the number of learnable parameters with respect to $|\Theta|$ and $|\mathbb{T}|$ is $\mathcal{O}(|\Theta|+|\mathbb{T}|)$. \item[DeepSets:] We treat the \lect of a node as a set of $|\mathbb{T}|$-dimensional vectors, corresponding to the ECCs along different directions in $\Theta$, processing this set using an architecture inspired by DeepSets~\citep{deepsets}: Given the set of vectors corresponding to the ECCs we have $\text{PE}= \text{MLP}_2( \sum_{\theta \in |\Theta|}\text{MLP}_1(\text{ECC}_\theta))$.
+This projection strategy is permutation invariant wrt.\ the directions of the ECT, and its number of learnable parameters is independent of $|\Theta|$.

 \item[Attention:] We treat the \lect{} of a node as a set of $|\mathbb{T}|$-dimensional vectors, corresponding to the ECCs along the different directions in $\Theta$, and process this set by a transformer encoder with a single attention head.
 To obtain the PE, we apply an MLP to the sum of the generated ECC representations.
 Due to the use of a self-attention without any positional encoding, the projection is permutation invariant, and the number of learnable parameters depends on $|\mathbb{T}|$ but not on $|\Theta|$.